tlrobinson/WebSaver/README.md

 A Mac OS X screensaver which simply embeds WebKit to display a webpage or JavaScript application.
 Perfect for Canvas animations.

 You can specify a web url as screen saver.

-Here are some interesting links: http://gaohao-php-html5-learning.herokuapp.com/ScreenSaver/

 This version includes a simple Preferences sheet.